C R G CRG Reports Exterior Engine 1967 Model ID

 In 1969, all models with 12-bolt axles received multi-leaf springs and all models with 350ci engines (10- or 12-bolt) received multi-leaf springs.
 Vehicles with 307 and 327 engines received mono-leaf springs.

-Generally, Z28's used 4-leaf springs and the other multi-leaf spring applications used 5-leaf springs.
+All 68-69 Z28's used 4-leaf springs.
+Generally, the other multi-leaf spring applications used 5-leaf springs.
 However, the use of 4-leaf springs was not limited to just 68-69 Z28's.
 Spring selection was a function of weight and options - and this was fine-tuned in 1969.
 SS, LM1, L65, and COPO cars with 4-leaf springs are possible according to factory documentation and they have been observed on original SS, LM1, and L65 cars.

 Spring Usage Tables